 Bach Ma temple is located in Hanoi Old Quarter

-Bach Ma Temple was built in Tho Xuong District, Hoai Duc city, now it is 76 Hang Buom Street, Hoan Kiem, Hanoi.
-The temple is dedicated to God Long Do, who is the deity guardian of Thang Long Citadel, particularly protecting its eastern side (Thang Long Citadel).
+Bach Ma Temple was built in Tho Xuong District, Hoai Duc city, but is now located at 76 Hang Buom Street, Hoan Kiem, Hanoi.
+The temple is dedicated to God Long Do, the deity guardian of the Thang Long Citadel, specifically protecting its eastern side.
 It was built early on and is connected to the legend of Dai La Citadel being made by Cao Bien and King Ly Thai To's Thang Long Citadel.

 According to an old tale, when King Ly Thai To relocated the capital to Dai La and renamed it Thang Long, he ordered the construction of the citadel.
-However, each time it was built, it would get destroyed.
-In response, the king sent people to pray, and suddenly, a white horse came out from the temple, walked around.
+However, each time it was built, it would be destroyed.
+In response, the king sent people to pray, and suddenly, a white horse emerged from the temple and walked around.
 Eventually, the horse returned to the temple and vanished.
-The king followed the horse's footprints and built the ramparts accordingly, it is surprising that the citadel was prevented from collapsing since then.
+The king followed the horse's footprints and built the ramparts accordingly.
+Surprisingly, the citadel was prevented from collapsing since then.
 In gratitude for the horse's assistance, the king honoured it as "The hero who built the capital" and named the temple where it was worshipped "Bach Ma Linh Tu" (the sacred temple of the white horse).

 The horse statue in Bach Ma Temple